bminusg/csm-2000/README.md

 ### Rotate

 This feature uses markup trigger items that call your custom action on autorotate or mouseover interaction.
-Usescases can be for example something like Interaction Points on your Creative to show different product features.
-If one of your trigger is active you can call your custom function
+Use cases can be something like Interaction Points on your Creative to show different product features.
+If one of your triggers is active you can call your custom function

 ```JS
 import Rotate from "lib/features/Rotate";